 What is S&U in Commercial Real Estate?

-For example, in the S&U statement above, sources of income include a new loan, and owner equity, and the uses include purchase of property, escrows, and loan costs.
+For example, in the S&U statement above, sources of income include a new loan, and owner equity.
+The uses include purchase of property, escrows, and loan costs.

-If, after creating an S&U statement, the use of funds is higher than the sources of funds, a new category will be added titled "additional equity required."
-However, if the sources of funds is larger than the uses of funds, a category will be added called "cash flow distribution."
+If, after creating an S&U statement, the use of funds is higher than the sources of funds, a new category is added titled "additional equity required."
+However, if the sources of funds is larger than the uses of funds, a category called "cash flow distribution" is added.